-In both cases, the financial requirements mean that many people in need of long term care have to exhaust their entire life savings before they qualify for assistance, or choose to do without services that could improve their lives.
+In both cases, the financial requirements mean that many people in need of long term care will have to exhaust their entire life savings before they will qualify for assistance, or choose to do without services that could improve their lives.

 The good news, however, is that there is a way to quickly meet Medicaid's eligibility requirements and prevent your entire life saving from being entirely exhausted on the cost of long term care––a Medicaid Trust.

-A Medicaid trust is a type of trust arrangement established by federal and state law.
+A Medicaid trust is a type of trust arrangement permitted by federal and state law.
 Under these laws, funds and asset placed in a Medicaid trust are no longer considered your assets for the purpose of Medicaid eligibility.

 An experienced estate planning attorney can help you set up a Medicaid trust.
-Then income and assets above Medicaid’s threshold limit can be placed in the trust to help you qualify for assistance.
+Once the trust is established, income and assets above Medicaid’s threshold limit can be placed in the trust to help you qualify for assistance.

 A Medicaid trust is an irrevocable trust, meaning that when you put assets into the trust you relinquish ownership and control over those assets.
 However, you can still receive income and benefit from the asset.
 For example, you can place your home in a Medicaid Trust and continue to live in it.

 Utilizing a Medicaid Trust will protect certain assets that may be subject to Medicaid spend down before assistance will be provided.
-Furthermore, it can enable you to qualify for Medicaid a lot sooner and long before all of your hard-earned assets are exhausted, leaving nothing left for your spouse and children to live on.
+Furthermore, it can enable you to qualify for Medicaid a lot sooner then you otherwise would and long before all of your hard-earned assets are exhausted, leaving nothing left for your spouse and children to live on.

-However, your assets must be transferred to Medicaid trust at least 60 months before applying for Medicaid, in order to enjoy full protection.
+However, your assets must be transferred to Medicaid trust at least 60 months before applying for Medicaid, in order to for your assets to enjoy full protection.
 Medicaid has a 5-year look back period for asset transfers and gifts.

-If you, a friend, or family member reside in Colorado and anticipate needing long term care, but have more than $2000 in assets and receive more $2313 in monthly income, consult with us to determine which Colorado trust is best for your situatio.
+If you, a friend, or family member reside in Colorado and anticipate needing long term care, but have more than $2000 in assets and receive more $2313 in monthly income, consult with us to determine if a Colorado trust will work for you.